 There is clear evidence that Metcalf was drawing upon the hostile calumnies invented by the Foundation staff, which they are known to have transmitted to their supporters.
 He depicts Castro and Thomas as fundamentalists “alleging that all sorts of wicked and evil misdeeds occur.”
 A sober inspection of the dissident sources will soon correct this misinterpretation.
 The habit of depicting critics as fundamentalists is a bad one found too often in the new age, whose associations rarely move far from the American situation of Christians versus neo-hippies.

 The “retired bureaucrat” mentioned so disdainfully by Metcalf was none other than Sir Michael Joughin, who lived opposite the main Foundation site known as The Park (at Findhorn).
 He became very alarmed by the ideology of this community, and also their expansionist ambitions, plus their habit of covering up discrepancies.
-Sir Michael Joughin was a man of principle, and would never have succumbed to the greedy pursuit of tourism gains that was demonstrated (after his death) by Moray Council in 2006 (when CIFAL status was secured via elaborate liaisons with Geneva).
+Sir Michael Joughin was a man of principle, and would never have succumbed to the greedy pursuit of tourism gains demonstrated (after his death) by Moray Council in 2006 (when CIFAL status was secured via liaison with Geneva).

 In his significantly distorted document, Bill Metcalf states that Castro and Thomas “have fought a guerrilla war against their neighbours, the Findhorn Foundation.”
 In the same paragraph he links the dissidents with Sir Michael Joughin, and so they were assuredly in good company.
 This was definitely not a “guerilla war,” but something that requires a form of description evading the limited vocabulary of Mable’s Treat.